t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 ## Usage with Prisma

-Getting Next-Auth.js to work with Prisma is a bit of a pain and a lot of [models](https://next-auth.js.org/adapters/models/) has to be setup. `create-t3-app` handles all of this for you and if you select both Prisma and NextAuth.js, you'll get a fully working authentication system with all models preconfigured.
-We ship your scaffolded app with a preconfigured `Discord` OAuth provider - just provide your tokens in the `.env` and you're good to go.
+Getting Next-Auth.js to work with Prisma requires a lot of [initial setup](https://next-auth.js.org/adapters/models/). `create-t3-app` handles all of this for you, and if you select both Prisma and NextAuth.js, you'll get a fully working authentication system with all the required models preconfigured.
+We ship your scaffolded app with a preconfigured Discord OAuth provider, which we chose because it is one of the easiest to get started with - just provide your tokens in the `.env` and you're good to go.
 However, you can easily add more providers by following the [NextAuth.js docs](https://next-auth.js.org/providers/).
 Note that certain providers require extra fields to be added to certain models.
 We recommend you read the documentation for the provider you would like to use to make sure you have all the required fields.

 ### Adding new fields to your models

 When adding new fields to any of the `User`, `Account`, `Session` or `VerificationToken` models (most likely you'd only need to modify the `User` model), you need to keep in mind that the [Prisma adapter](https://next-auth.js.org/adapters/prisma) automatically creates fields on these models when new users sign up and log in.
 Therefore, when adding new fields to these models, you must provide default values for them, since the adapter is not aware of these fields.

-Say for example you'd like to add a `role` to the `User` model, you'd need to add a default value to the `role` field.
-This is done by adding a `default` value to the `role` field in the `User` model:
+If for example you'd like to add a `role` to the `User` model, you would need to provide a default value to the `role` field.
+This is done by adding a `@default` value to the `role` field in the `User` model:

 ```diff:prisma/schema.prisma
 + enum Role {